-The Huonville Stormwater project is one of the largest Capital Works Projects Huon Valley Council will have undertaken in a number of years.
-The Council’s success in obtaining Grant funding from the Federal Governments Building Better Regions Fund Infrastructure Projects Stream along with the additional funds required allocated by Council will finance this project which is now in the final design stages.
+The Council’s success in obtaining Grant funding from the Federal Government’s Regional Jobs and Investment Packages Program Local Infrastructure Stream along with the additional funds required allocated by Council will finance this project which is now in the final design stages.

 The project will see the upgrade of the existing Stormwater Drainage system servicing Huonville, where it has been recognised that the existing drain is under capacity during high rain events and when modelled for future climate change, the potential flooding impacts will increase.

 Studies have been undertaken in the past decade recommending various solutions in relation to the Huonville Main Drain.
 In 2016, Council’s Infrastructure Services Department commenced catchment and stormwater system modelling to confirm the results of past studies and to determine the most appropriate and effective solution to increase the capacity of the Main Drain.

 The Team have confirmed that the preferred solution to increase capacity of the Huonville Main Drain entails diverting flows away from the current alignment of Main Drain and into an adjacent catchment – with the capacity to handle the additional flows with no increased impact on flooding downstream.